The exhibits at ISEC, The InfoAge Space Exploration Center.

 The Diana Site is part of the InfoAge Science and History Museums and is now known ISEC, The InfoAge Space Exploration Center where the Moon Bounce is still in use.

 Exhibit 2.
 The Diana Site in the late 1940’s and early 1950’s continued to be a radar research facility .
 In this aerial photograph one can see radar trucks, the tower that stands behind the building today, The SCR-271 as well as smaller antennas used for radar research.
 Notice the minimal housing development that there is along the Belmar shore of the Shark River.
 The SCR-271 was later disassembled.

 Exhibit 3.
 Project SCORE ( Signal Communication by Orbiting Relay Equipment) was established by President Eisenhower to develop rocket technology.
 After the success of the Moon Bounce and the launch of Sputnik by the Russians in 1957, the space race began prompting quick development of machines that could orbit the earth and communicate.
 The United States’ first satellite, Explorer 1 was being built but our biggest challenge was developing the rockets needed to place satellites in orbit.
 We knew that the German V2, which was a terrifically successful guided missile, albeit terrifically destructive, could be a model for building great rockets.
 During Operation Paperclip the U.S.A. gave asylum to rocket scientists such as Werner Von Braun who helped build the V2 and could help us build better rockets.
-With the dissolution of NACA, The National Advisory Committee for Aeronautics on October 1, 1958, NASA was established, ushering in a new age of space exploration.
+With the dissolution of NACA, The National Advisory Committee for Aeronautics on October 1, 1958, NASA, The National Air and Space Administration was established, ushering in a new age of space exploration.